Onboarding Procedures

 -------------------------------------------------------------

-Please note: IHRS officers are not tax professionals and we cannot give advice on tax-related matters.
-You may wish to seek the assistance of a tax attorney, tax professional or tax preparer independently.
+Please note: VISA staff are not tax professionals and we cannot give advice on tax-related matters beyond the use of Sprintax Calculus.
+We recommend you seek the assistance of a tax attorney or accountant.

 -------------------------------------------------------------